-• CUV-UV and CUV-VIS

-CUVETTE HOLDERS, are our standard cuvette holders for 1-cm cuvettes.
+◆ CUV-UV and CUV-VIS CUVETTE HOLDERS, are our standard cuvette holders for 1-cm cuvettes.
 The CUV-UV-10 and CUV-VIS-10 CUVETTE HOLDERS are cuvette holders for 10-cm paths.
-These sample holders come with a pair of 5-mm diameter f/2 collimating lenses, filter slots and SMA connectors.
+They all come with a pair of 5-mm diameter f/2 collimating lenses and filter slots.

-The CUV-ALL 4-way CUVETTE HOLDER is a cuvette holder for 1-cm cuvettes that has fiber optic couplings at four collimators -- a pair of collimating lenses optimized for the UV-VIS and a pair optimized for the VIS-NIR.
+♦ The CUV-ALL 4-WAY CUVETTE HOLDER is a

+cuvette holder for 1-cm cuvettes that has fiber optic couplings at four collimators -- a pair of collimating lenses optimized for the UV-VIS and a pair optimized for the VIS-NIR.
 Also available is the CUV-FL-DA DIRECT ATTACH CUVETTE HOLDER, a 1-cm cuvette holder that attaches directly to light sources.
 When combined with our spectrometers and light sources, the CUV-ALL and CUV-FL-DA can measure absorbance, fluorescence, scattering, or any combination of these optical phenomena.